Engineering First-Year Requirements

 & MTH 169

 EGR 102 or a department specific seminar is required the second semester.

 Chemical engineering students must take CHM 124 and CHM 124L in the second semester and postpone one of the three Humanities Base courses until the third semester.

 Engineering students take this requirement first or second semester of the first year.

 Chemical, civil, and mechanical engineering students must take CHM 123L; computer and electrical engineering students take PHY 210L.

-Chemical, civil and mechanical engineering students are not required to take any programming course in the first year.
 Computer and electrical engineering students take CPS 150 in the first year.
-Mechanical engineering students take MEE 104L in the second semester of the first year.
+Mechanical engineering students take MEE 104L in the first year.
+Chemical and civil engineering students are not required to take a programming course in the first year.